wearespindle/python-wherescape/wherescape/connectors/gitlab/readme.md

 in the Source tab is needed.

 ## Host script
-Create the following new python host script:
+Create the following new python host scripts:

 * python_gitlab_create_metadata_smart
 * python_gitlab_load_data_smart